jdelia/genesis-agent-profiles-extended/readme.txt

 After activating the plugin, check the Agent Archive page, it should appear in four columns on your desktop.

 = This plugin adds a new image size of 200 x 200 for the agent’s featured image.
-If you already have images uploaded, you will need to regenerate your thumbnail images.
-You can do that by downloading the free plugin ‘Regenerate Thumbnails’ by Viper007Bond in the WordPress.org plugin repo.
+If you already have images uploaded and want to use the new image size, you will need to regenerate your thumbnail images.
+You can do that by downloading the free plugin ‘Regenerate Thumbnails’ by Alex Mills (Viper007Bond) in the WordPress.org plugin repo.

 https://wordpress.org/plugins/regenerate-thumbnails/